- NAME: Mel Brooks

 - OCCUPATION: Film Actor, Theater Actor, Television Actor, Comedian, Director, Producer, Television Producer, Screenwriter

-- Did You Know?: Mel Brooks is one of only a handful of people to have won Oscar, Emmy, Grammy and Tony awards.
+- Did You Know?: Mel Brooks is one of only 14 people to have won Oscar, Emmy, Grammy and Tony awards.

 - EDUCATION: Virginia Military Institute